SIGNATURE EVENTS AND PROGRAMS

 Beginning in 2023, the Waterhouse Family Institute is proudly collaborating with colleagues across the country to support innovative programming on Justice, Equity, Diversity, and Inclusion (JEDI) in the field of Communication.
 Although these programs differ in their aim and scope, they are united by their goal to undo historical inequities in the academy, and to support new generations of communication scholars dedicated to inclusivity and to the eradication of oppression and injustice.

 The WFI is pleased to establish a grant to annually support Sisters With a Purpose (SWAP).
 It is a virtual writing workshop and mentorship program founded by Drs.
 Tina M. Harris, Meghan Sanders, and Sherella Cupid of the Manship School of Mass Communication at Louisiana State University.
 The program is highly selective and serves historically underrepresented women scholars worldwide within the field of Communication, giving them voice and a powerful space to collaborate.
-The 2024 SWAP Virtual Writing Retreat took place during the week of July 8-12, and those involved will be sharing their experience in November at the NCA Annual Conference!
+The 2024 SWAP Virtual Writing Retreat took place during the week of July 8-12.
+The 2023 cohort members will be sharing their experience in November at the NCA Annual Conference!

-The HBCU CPPP (Communication PhD Pipeline Program) launched last year in August and was designed to facilitate a pathway to diversify the communication professoriate through a focus on mentoring students from HBCU’s across the country into the academy.
-This exciting program works with undergraduate college juniors through second year master’s students to encourage them to pursue a PhD in communication.
-The program is funded by NCA, Waterhouse Family Institute (WFI), and the University of Cincinnati (UC).
-It began as a two-year pilot and is now scheduled to become a four-year pilot, thanks to additional funding from WFI.
-This year-long program includes monthly mentoring sessions via Zoom, in addition to two in-person visits, one at the NCA convention (in November), and another one at the University of Cincinnati (in April).
+The CP3 (Communication PhD Pipeline Program) launched in August 2022 and was designed to facilitate a pathway to diversify the Communication professoriate through a focus on mentoring students of color across the country into the academy.
+This exciting program works with juniors, seniors, as well as first and second year master’s students to encourage them to pursue a PhD in Communication.
+The program is funded by NCA, Waterhouse Family Institute (WFI), University of Miami (UM), and University of Cincinnati (UC).
+It began as a two-year pilot; however, due to its overwhelming success, the program is in its 3rd year and counting, thanks to additional funding from WFI.
+This year-long program includes monthly mentoring sessions via Zoom, in addition to two in-person visits, one at the NCA convention (in November), and another one at the University of Miami (in April).
+It offers a robust mentoring component that ensures the 12-15 Fellows each year are supported by over 50 peer and faculty mentors.
 We anticipate the program continuing, and even expanding, in the years to come!

-This annual WFI grant supports the creation of and funding for the RSA IDEA Mentoring Retreat Program.
-It provides mentorship to rhetorical students and scholars from traditionally underrepresented and marginalized communities in the U.S. The program was developed by Dr. Theon Hill of Wheaton College, along with the other members of RSA’s Inclusion, Diversity, Equity and Access Committee, and RSA leadership.
+This annual WFI grant supports the creation of and funding for the new IDEA Emerging Scholars Program.
+It will provide mentorship to rhetorical students and scholars from traditionally underrepresented and marginalized communities in the U.S. The program was developed by Dr. Theon Hill of Wheaton College, along with the other members of RSA’s Inclusion, Diversity, Equity and Access Committee, and RSA leadership.
 This retreat-style mentoring initiative is intended to create a structure of support where it has not yet existed, and further decolonize rhetorical studies, diversify it, and provide accessibility to the next generation of professors.
-The annual three-day retreat for six to eight scholars at different stages of their careers and from varied institutions will be joined by two moderators for mentorship and facilitation of the program.
-The official program launch was in May 2024.
-Look for more information about the retreat to begin in summer 2025!
+The first annual two-day retreat for six to eight early career scholars and from varied institutions will be joined by two moderators for mentorship and facilitation of the program.
+The official program launch in conjunction with the RSA annual conference was in May 2024.
+Look for more information about the retreat to run June 2-3, 2025 at the University of Cincinnati!